 Choose water first to quench your thirst.
 Avoid sugary drinks, like energy drinks, sweetened tea and coffee and soda.
-Advocate for healthy drink options, like clean drinking water, to be available in public places.
+Regular consumption of sugary drinks puts you at increased risk for heart disease and Type 2 diabetes.
+Healthy drink options, like clean drinking water, should be accessible and available in public places.